-Undesired particulate within diesel fuel is one of the most common contaminants.
+Particulate within diesel fuel is the most common form of contaminants.
 From microscopic fragments of ferrous metals to dirt and grime that is introduced to the fuel, various contaminants can be to blame for a majority of fuel-related issues.

-Following the refinement process, fuel most likely passes through numerous tankers, trucks, vessels, and storage before it reaches you.
+Following the refinement process, the fuel passes through numerous tankers, trucks, and vessels before it reaches you.
 Because of this, there are many potential sources of unwanted particulate contamination.
 Older fuel tanks, particularly those made of black iron, are highly susceptible to rust and corrosion.

 Because of corrosion, fuel that was previously clean could be contaminated when introduced to a tank that has rust build-up within.
 If in a transport tanker or truck, constant vibrations and sloshing could mix the particulates with the fuel to a point where all of the fuel is contaminated.

 This fuel can often find its way into other tanks for distribution and bulk storage, where it can then contaminate other tanks or equipment, as well as other fuel that will eventually find its way there.

 This cycle evolves into a constant problem for equipment and engine operators, making it difficult to pinpoint the source or cause of contaminated diesel fuels.

 Rarely is it known exactly where fuel has been passed through before making it to you, leaving the likelihood of receiving contaminated fuel to chance.

 Water in diesel fuel is one of the most troubling types of contaminants, and also one of the toughest to combat in large bulk fuel tanks.